Composite Veneers An Overview

-There are a variety of dental veneers available today, each with different benefits, costs and durability.
-Understanding your personal concerns, dental health goals and budget is an important part of making the right treatment choice.
+Many dental veneers are available today, each with different benefits, costs, and durability.
+Understanding your personal concerns, dental health goals, and budget is important in making the right treatment choice.

-For patients seeking an economical or temporary dental veneer solution, Dr. Paulen offers composite resin dental veneers in her Sandy Springs dentist office.
-Composite veneers are ideal for younger patients who have not yet finished growing or for adult patients who are not ready for the permanent and more expensive option of porcelain veneers.
+For patients seeking an economical or interim dental veneer solution, Dr. Paulen offers composite resin dental veneers in her Sandy Springs dentist office.
+Composite veneers are ideal for younger patients who have not yet finished growing.
+They’re also ideal for adult patients who are not ready for the permanent and more expensive option of porcelain veneers.

 Real Results Composite Veneers